spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Development/SpreadsheetDownload.md

 }
 ```

-With this metadata model it is much easier to fetch data and have a overview of all the entities that are related to the root entity.
+With this metadata model, it is much easier to fetch data and have an overview of all the entities related to the root entity.

 ### Expands

-In the next step the method _getExpandsRecursive is called.
-This method traverses the metadata model and creates a list of expands for the Odata Binding which is created in getBindingFromBinding in ODataV4.ts.
-The expands are used to fetch the related entities in one request.
+The method `_getExpandsRecursive` is called to traverse the metadata model and create a list of expands for the OData binding, which is created in `getBindingFromBinding` in `ODataV4.ts`.
+The expands are used to fetch related entities in one request.

 ### Binding

-With the binding from the root entity a custom binding is created with the expands in getBindingFromBinding in ODataV4.ts to fetch the data.
+With the binding from the root entity, a custom binding is created with the expands in `getBindingFromBinding` in `ODataV4.ts` to fetch the data.

 ### fetchBatch

-The method fetchBatch in ODataV4.ts is used to fetch the data in batches of 1000.
+The method `fetchBatch` in `ODataV4.ts` is used to fetch the data in batches of 1000.
 This is done to prevent the OData V4 backend from timing out.
-This is done inside the current context and might be failing on memory issues.
-The data is requested with `requestContexts` from the binding and the results are of type `sap.ui.model.odata.v4.Context[]`and returned in the variable `totalResults`.
+The data is requested with `requestContexts` from the binding, and the results are of type `sap.ui.model.odata.v4.Context[]` and returned in the variable `totalResults`.

 ### extractObjects Method

-The variable `totalResults` is then processed with the method `extractObjects` in Util.ts.
-This method converts the `sap.ui.model.odata.v4.Context` to the requested object with requesting `getObject` from the binding.
-With this method the data is converted to an array of objects.
+The `extractObjects` method is used to process the fetched data and prepare it for spreadsheet generation.

+## Spreadsheet Generation

+The `SpreadsheetGenerator` class handles the creation of the spreadsheet file.
+It uses the fetched data to generate sheets for each entity and its related entities, ensuring that all necessary data is included in the final output.